-The Pangolin Voyager has five cabins but we restrict group sizes to a maximum of eight people at a time plus a guide/pilot or photographic host
+The Pangolin Voyager has five cabins but we restrict group sizes to a maximum of eight people at a time plus a guide/pilot or photographic host if required.

-On the middle deck we have a lounge and dining area with an additional outside seating area at the rear of the boat.
+On the middle deck, we have a lounge and dining area with an additional outside seating area at the rear of the boat.
 The middle deck is surrounded by sliding glass windows on three of the sides which allows for great game viewing on the cruise as well as plenty of ventilation and fresh air.

-There is a well stocked bar and tea/coffee making station available all day long.
+There is a well-stocked bar and tea/coffee making station available all day long.
 During the day the dining table doubles as an editing area for guests wanting to work on their images together on laptops.

 At the front of the middle deck is the galley (producing delicious food and snacks throughout the day) and the bridge which you are welcome to visit.

-* Electricity and hot water onboard predominantly rely on solar energy with back up from a generator.
-For that reason the air conditioning is turned on and off during the day at times when you are most likely to be in the cabins.
+* Electricity and hot water onboard predominantly rely on solar energy with backup from a generator.
+For that reason, the air conditioning is turned on and off during the day at times when you are most likely to be in the cabins.
 They cannot run all night, as the batteries won’t last, but rest assured that the constant breeze along the river, especially at night, is enough to ventilate the cabins through the mosquito mesh on the windows.

 On these morning cruises you will see plenty of hippo grazing out of the water, crocs hauling themselves out onto the banks, a multitude of bird species and even some larger mammals like buffalo and elephant grazing on the softer grasses along the river banks.
 For guests not wanting such an early start then the coffee will stay warm and ready for you and you are invited to enjoy the first morning rays of sunshine from the rooftop deck with binoculars perhaps whenever you are ready.

 We normally return from the morning photo boat excursion around 09.30 (depending on the season) to enjoy a hearty cooked breakfast as we set off to cruise to our next mooring point along the river.